mbn0/obsidian/Work Itemizer/Planing.md

 # Requirements

-A chatbot interface for Azure DevOps where the user can ask about work items, add them, delete them, and more.
+A chatbot interface for Azure DevOps where the user can ask about work items, add them, delete them, and stuff.
 # Ways to connect with Azure DevOps Work Items

 ## 1. Using Azure DevOps REST API

 ## 2. Using Azure DevOps SDKs
 [[Testing AzureDevOps SDK|Testing Azure DevOps SDK]]
 # Approaches